logto-io/docs/docs/docs/recipes/manage-users/you-dont-need-a-user-table.md

 ---
-sidebar_label: Integrate Logto data
 sidebar_position: 3
 ---

-# Integrate your data with Logto user data
+# You don't need a user table

 ## Identify user